alialkhatib/alialkhatib.github.io/_posts/2012-08-11-why-a-cultural-anthropologist-should-love-archaeology.md

 </div>

 <div>
   This is a similar take on the theme presented by Abraham Rosman in an introductory Cultural Anthro textbook he authored, but in a crucial way it's different.
-It's not that the aspects of life themselves (concepts, theories, rituals, beliefs, etc&#8230;) are the threads.
+It's not that the aspects of life themselves (concepts, theories, rituals, beliefs, etc...) are the threads.
 Instead, the <i>people</i> who make up the community and civilization are the threads, with their views and traditions and customs and ideas all constituting the composition of their threads.
 They allow every individual thread to be distinct, diverse, and truly unique; the "final product" still looks coherent from a distance, and indeed is more stunning with more people from more backgrounds contributing to it.
 </div>

 <div>